djdt/pewpew/docs/tutorials/stats.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Using the selection tools, select the desired region.
-    See `Region Selection`_ for a details on the selection tools.
+    See :ref:`Region Selection` for a details on the selection tools.

 2. Open the `Statistics Dialog`.
     The stats shown will pertain only to the selected region.